By Charlie Ponsonby

 The table below shows our favourite metrics in each of the areas.
 We encourage Delivery Managers to focus on these when working with the Delivery Team Leads to create more realistic forecasts of delivery timing.

 - People availability – clearly key.
 If we don’t have the engineers that we anticipated, we will be late.

 - Team productivity relating to:

-- Process efficiency – friction in the development process can undermine the best laid delivery plans.
-So really understanding trends in and the causes of this friction is key
+- Process efficiency – friction in the development process can undermine the best-laid delivery plans.
+So really understanding trends and the causes of this friction is key.

-- Velocity and time to value – understanding how our throughput and time to value has varied as the project progresses is yet another determinant variable in our forecasting
+- Velocity and time to value – understanding how our throughput and time to value have varied as the project progresses is yet another determinant variable in our forecasting.

 - Requirements definition, stakeholder input and scope change can be tracked using Quant Engineer Feedback collected from collaboration hubs like Slack.
 This is something we use a lot internally to improve our forecasting as it uses quant insight from the people actually doing the work.
 It often adds confidence to an otherwise theoretical delivery forecast and sheds light on three of the Logical Six (requirements definition, stakeholder input and genuine scope change).

 Key metrics to track the logical six levers of project delay

 |Available Engineering Resource: Active Engineers (v plan)||Clearly key – shows whether we have the planned resource in place to deliver the work.|

 |Productive Time% Time spent on New Features% Time spent on Upkeep% time lost to Non-product related activity||Key to understanding how this has trended over time.
 If we are spending more expending energy on non-productive tasks, clearly this is going to impact our progress going forward.|